 Modeling the Metabolic Syndrome

-An extensive overview of the efforts that have been made to better understand the pathophysiology of metabolic syndrome using computational modeling will be published in the 2013 volume of IEEE Reviews in Biomedical Engineering.
+An extensive overview of the efforts that have been made to better understand the pathophysiology of metabolic syndrome using computational modeling was published in the 2013 volume of IEEE Reviews in Biomedical Engineering.
 The review also introduces the notion that sleep-disordered breathing may play an important role in promoting the development of metabolic syndrome in obese individuals.

 Understanding the Metabolic Syndrome: A Modeling Perspective